At the end of Switzerland’s Lake Lucerne is the picturesque city of Lucerne, a cultural hub in the region.

 Later in the year, patrons can visit the Lucerne Festival at the Piano for a special celebration of the work of Beethoven.
 All 5 of Beethoven’s piano concertos will be performed by Norwegian master pianist Leif Ove Andsnes and the Mahler Chamber Orchestra.
 British pianist Paul Lewis will play 3 of Beethoven’s last piano sonatas, while Martin Helmchen will perform the Diabelli Variations.

-The Piano Festival takes place in Lucerne from 22 to 30 November 2014, and tickets can be purchased from the Lucerne Festivals website from 04 August 2014.
+The Piano Festival takes place in Lucerne from 22 to 30 November 2014, and tickets can be purchased online.

 What’s the most stimulating concert you’ve ever attended?